Flying saucer: Origins

 The public was divided on the potential origin of the saucers.
 Arnold told military intelligence officers he suspected the discs were experimental aircraft, and early newspapers reported Arnold saying, "I don't know what they were—unless they were guided missiles."
 News media speculated on a Soviet origin, and many war veterans connected them to the foo fighters seen during World War II.
 A Gallup Poll found that 90% of Americans were aware of the saucer stories, and 16 percent believed they were secret military weapons, most likely American.
 The most common explanation given was some type of illusion or mirage.
 Less than one percent believed they were alien craft.
 One report from Seattle, Washington, described a hammer and sickle painted onto a flying disc.
 The stories spread to other countries, where they were influenced by local political and social concerns.
 In Europe, which was still recovering from the Second World War, saucers were often reported with rocket-like features.
 German newspapers reported flying saucers that exploded or had tails of fire.
 The names for the discs were largely derived from the English "flying saucer" including the French soucoupe volante, Spanish platillo volante, Portuguese disco voador, Swedish flygande tefat, German fliegende Untertasse, and Italian disco volante.

 The 1947 sightings peaked in the days after the Fourth of July and declined rapidly through mid-July.
 Multiple organizations offered $1,000 rewards for hard proof.
 In the widely reported July 7, 1947, Twin Falls saucer hoax, four teenagers in Idaho fabricated a crashed disc from jukebox parts.
 On July 8, the Army Air Force base at Roswell, New Mexico, issued a press release saying that they had recovered a "flying disc" from a nearby ranch; the so-called Roswell UFO incident made front-page news.
 International media covered the military's announcement of a crashed disc, but within 24 hours were reporting the military's retraction and explanation that the material was balloon debris.
 By July 11, the most widely reported story was a North Hollywood resident's claim that a 30-inch galvanized iron disc containing glass radio tubes had crashed in his garden.
 Newspapers quoted Fire Battalion Chief Wallace Newcombe's assessment, "It doesn't look to me like it could fly."

 The Air Force collected over a hundred reports at Wright Field, now Wright-Patterson Air Force Base, Ohio.
 Air Force General Nathan Twining established Project SAUCER, later renamed Project Sign, the first in a series of UFO investigations by the US Government.
 Other national governments followed suit.
-Canada began Project Magnet and the United Kingdom launched the Flying Saucer Working Party in 1950, which attributed saucer reports to meteorological phenomena, astronomical phenomena, misidentification, optical illusions, misconceptions, or hoaxes.
+Canada began Project Magnet in 1950 and Project Second Storey in 1952.
+The United Kingdom launched the Flying Saucer Working Party in 1950, which attributed saucer reports to meteorological phenomena, astronomical phenomena, misidentification, optical illusions, misconceptions, or hoaxes.